gurungkshitij/gurungkshitij.github.io/about/index.md

 ---
 <hr />
 <strong> <center> I am Kshitij Gurung and welcome to my Website!</center></strong>
-I am a motivated learned with a great passion for data science.I recently graduated from St. Olaf College with a bachelor is Economics, Mathematics, and Statistics.
+I am a motivated learner with a great passion for data science.
+I recently graduated from St. Olaf College with a bachelor is Economics, Mathematics, and Statistics.
 I have strong quantative research experiences in various fields (Biostatistics, Healthcare Economics, and Ecology).
 Currenlty, I am actively looking for jobs in healthcare, economic consulting, business, and innovative technology that demand heavy use of data analytics, statistical analysis, predictive modeling skills, and econometrics to solve challenging real-world problems.
 I am skilled in Data Analysis, Data Visualisation, Machine Learning Algorithms, and Statistics.

 <center> <i> <b>Technical Skills: Advance in R, Intermediate in Python, SQL, C++, Excel</b> </i></center>